SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 Warning: Make sure to keep your private key protected!
 With the command above you'll print your private key to the terminal.

-## Adjust the GitHub Action to publish signed artifacts
+## Adjust the GitHub Action to publish gpg signed artifacts

 Now that we have the private key we can adjust the GitHub Action workflow to use it.